Multiomics-Analytics-Group/vuegen/README.md

 > [!NOTE]
 > By default, the `streamlit_autorun` argument is set to False, but you can use it in case you want to automatically run the streamlit app.
+> You can also specify the output directory with the `--output_directory` argumument, which defaults to the current working directory.
+> See all available arguments with the `--help` option.

 ### Folder structure